KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

     TX
     NE

 Every once and a while, we will try to use some other character that means something else in regex.
 This will lead to very unexpected results.
-If we chance our coma to a period, we get a bunch of blank lines.
+If we change our comma to a period, we get a bunch of blank lines.

     PS> 'CA.TX.NE' -split '.'